- Every day, approximately 830 women die from preventable causes related to pregnancy and childbirth.

 Pre-eclampsia should be detected and appropriately managed before the onset of convulsions (eclampsia) and other life-threatening complications.
 Administering drugs such as magnesium sulfate for pre-eclampsia can lower a woman’s risk of developing eclampsia.

 To avoid maternal deaths, it is also vital to prevent unwanted and too-early pregnancies.
-All women, including adolescents, need access to family planning, safe abortion services to the full extent of the law, and quality post-abortion care.
+All women, including adolescents, need access to contraception, safe abortion services to the full extent of the law, and quality post-abortion care.

 Why do women not get the care they need?

 Poor women in remote areas are the least likely to receive adequate health care.
 This is especially true for regions with low numbers of skilled health workers, such as sub-Saharan Africa and South Asia.
-While levels of antenatal care have increased in many parts of the world during the past decade, only 46% of women in low-income countries benefit from skilled care during childbirth.
+Globally in 2015, births in the richest 20 per cent of households were more than twice as likely to be attended by skilled health personnel as those in the poorest 20 per cent of households (89 per cent versus 43 per cent).
 This means that millions of births are not assisted by a midwife, a doctor or a trained nurse.

 In high-income countries, virtually all women have at least four antenatal care visits, are attended by a skilled health worker during childbirth and receive postpartum care.
-In low-income countries, just over a third of all pregnant women have the recommended four antenatal care visits.
+In 2015, only 40% of all pregnant women in low-income countries had the recommended antenatal care visits.

 Other factors that prevent women from receiving or seeking care during pregnancy and childbirth are: